My name is Denise. I don’t always have the physical energy to engage or reply.

 I’m proud to have been associate producer of the film, The David Dance: written, directed by and starring my dear friend, Don Scime.

-Here is the best article written about my recent ordeal with TX DPS having subpoenaed my tweets.
+Here is the best article written (by @JasStanford) about my ordeal with TX DPS having subpoenaed my tweets.
 I was very lucky that @MichelleKostun, a lawyer in Austin, TX, represented me to deal with this terrifying ordeal.

 I studied for two years with Allen Ginsberg at Naropa in Boulder, CO where I earned an MFA in Writing and Poetics and performed in various performance art, dance and poetry pieces.
 I also studied ballet, modern, jazz and African dance as an undergraduate.